claykabongok/Todo-REST-API-Spring-Boot/README.md

 # Todo REST API

 The following is simple todo REST API using the [Spring Boot Framework](https://spring.io/projects/spring-boot).
-The API allow to add item to a to-do list, update, select and remove from the list.
+The API allow you to add item to a to-do list, update, select and remove from the list.